-My name is Eric, and I’m MALT’s stewardship program manager.
+My name is Scott, and I’m MALT’s stewardship program manager.
 Each year, my colleagues and I visit every MALT-protected ranch.
-These visits serve to check in with farmers and ranchers about their MALT conservation easements, learn about their upcoming projects and offer support where we are able.
+These visits are an opportunity to check in with farmers and ranchers about their MALT conservation easements, learn about upcoming projects and offer support where we are able.
 One of the primary ways MALT supports farmers and ranchers is through our Stewardship Assistance Program (SAP).

 I’ve answered these crucial questions below to help you better understand SAP and its impact.